rbeerwerth/BornAgain-website/content/documentation/getting-started/installation/windows/python-original/python-pycharm/index.md

 ### Configure the project you've just created.

 As soon as you push the `Create` button, you will be presented with the initial project view.
-The tree view on the left shows that your project consists of two parts: the `Untitled` directory for your python scripts (which is empty for the moment) and the `External Libraries ` directory (which is not relevant for us at this point).
+The tree view on the left shows that your project consists of two parts: the `Untitled` directory for your Python scripts (which is empty for the moment) and the `External Libraries ` directory (which is not relevant for us at this point).

 {{< figscg src="python-pycharm-project7.PNG" class="center" width="450px">}}